 Yes, words can't bring me down, oh no”

-Lizzo starts off this song with a voice note that addresses the journey of loving yourself.
+Lizzo starts this song with a voice note addressing the journey of loving yourself.
 She says, “Learning to love yourself and, like, learning to love your body is like a whole journey that I feel like every person, but more specifically women, have to go through..”
 The song questions how we can move from the process of learning to love to simply loving ourselves.

-It’s almost impossible to discuss artists that address body image without mentioning Lizzo.
+Discussing artists that address body image without mentioning Lizzo is almost impossible.
 She openly addresses and embodies positive body image and radical self-acceptance.

-Through her music lyrics, words and actions, Lizzo constantly reminds her listeners to appreciate the skin they’re in.
-Plus, she’s never afraid to call out those who make negative comments about her body.
-Lizzo continues to serve as inspiration to plus-sized women and anyone who struggles with self-acceptance.
+Through her music lyrics, words, and actions, Lizzo constantly reminds her listeners to appreciate the skin they’re in.
+Further, she’s never afraid to call out those who make negative comments about her body.
+Lizzo continues to serve as an inspiration to plus-sized women and anyone who struggles with self-acceptance.